 Steven – The production is genius.
 The way they used the orchestration, it could be a film score, an advertisement, anything.
 Because of that, its commercial uses are infinite.

 Andre – For a song like this, the biggest production challenge is not doing too much.
 It’s like recording Elvis, you want to let the artist be themselves.
 But what makes this song such a hit is that it could be redone in every possible style and it would still work.
 You could sing it around a campfire, do a hard rock version, anything really.
 Other than maybe trap, ha!

-And of course, because it’s 2019, there IS a trap version of the song.
+And of course, as of 2019, there IS a trap version of the song.
 We’ll let you judge whether or not it’s a hit.